BURLA-HARSHIT/CPP_Programs/README.md

 4.Given a number M.Print 2 lines that contains the following respectively.
   A)Print N in a reversed order and not leadings Zeros.
   B)If N is a palindrome number print "Yes" ortherwise,print "No".

+Write a CPP Program to read teo variables and print the sum of those two variables.